Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-The corresponding SBS-type circuit, where $B\equiv e^{i(2\hat x\otimes\hat p)\otimes\sigma_\mathrm{x}}$ and $S$ is given by Eq.~(\ref{eq:corr_sum}), will have rotated the qubit by an angle of $2\pi$ about $\sigma_\mathrm{x}$.
-In doing so, however, the SUM gate applies a logical controlled Pauli operation, just as the SUM gate applies a logical Pauli operation.
-This operation, the same as the stabilization circuit $\mathrm{SBS}$, is protected against biased-noise ancilla errors.
-However, the fidelity of the Bell states prepared using this circuit is $\sim 0.90$ for $\Delta=0.34$ which indicates that this gate requires more terms in the non-Abelian correction to reach higher fidelities.
+The corresponding SBS-type circuit, where $B\equiv e^{2i\hat x_1\hat p_2\sigma_\mathrm{x}}$ and $S$ is given by Eq.~(\ref{eq:corr_sum}), rotates the qubit by an angle of $2\pi$ about $\sigma_\mathrm{x}$ and applies the desired logical operation.
+This operation, similar to the stabilization circuit $\mathrm{SBS}$, is protected against biased-noise ancilla errors.
+However, the fidelity of the Bell states prepared using this circuit is $\sim 0.90$ for $\Delta=0.34$.
+Higher fidelity requires either additional correction terms or, as we show next, a two-ancilla construction; but first, we discuss the fast echoed two-mode realization of the single-ancilla gate, then give the two-ancilla scheme.
 The fast conditional two-mode operations required for this operation can be achieved using Gaussian operations and weak dispersive coupling between the oscillator and qubit.
 Ref.~\cite{rojkov2023two} suggests that this sequence takes more gates (5 conditional two-mode operations equivalent to a SUM gate).
-However, we claim that this circuit can be achieved in three gate sequences given we can obtain fast $e^{i\frac{\Delta^2}{2}(\hat x\otimes \hat x-\hat p\otimes\hat p)\otimes\sigma_\mathrm{y}}$ gates using a two-mode extension of the echoed conditional displacement~\cite{campagne2020quantum,eickbusch2022fast,sivak2023real}.
-This decomposition is given in Ref.~\cite{ISA} for entangling oscillator gates in the weak dispersive regime, and we present it in App.~\ref{app:finite-SUM} in the context of two-qubit GKP operations.